Southern California’s LoanSnap launches new mortgage calculator for would-be borrowers – TechCrunch

-LoanSnap, a new lending services technology for banks based in Southern California, has launched a mortgage calculator called LoanPulse for borrowers to get an accurate sense of their ability to take out loans — and at what price.
+LoanSnap, a new lending services technology for banks, has launched a mortgage calculator called LoanPulse for borrowers to get an accurate sense of their ability to take out loans — and at what price.

-The company says that its new mortgage evaluation tool uses the same data sources that a lender would use to give buyers a window into their finances as soon as possible.
+Based in Southern California, the company says that its new mortgage evaluation tool uses the same data sources that a lender would use to give buyers a window into their finances as soon as possible.

 LoanSnap argues that borrowers haven’t had all of the information available to them about how lenders assess loans, which leads more potential borrowers to assume they have creditworthiness when they actually don’t.